Do I Qualify?

 Why Do Some Cannabis Plants Turn Purple?

-Have you ever looked at some of the cannabis plants before they are harvested, dried, and cured?
-If you have, you would agree that there are some very exotic and beautiful varieties of the cannabis flower, such as the purple buds.
-You may find yourself inquiring about why this plant is taking on a purple hue, well let us set the record straight since bad information is still circling.
+Have you ever looked at cannabis plants before they are harvested, dried, and cured?
+If you have, you would agree that there are some very exotic and beautiful varieties of cannabis, such as purple buds.
+However, you may find yourself wondering why some plants take on a purple hue.
+If so, let us set the record straight, since inaccurate information surrounding these enticing purple plants can still be easily found.

 Anthocyanins belong to a phytochemical group known as flavonoids, which can also be found in cereals, teas, and nuts.
-The cannabis plant has a high quantity of two chemical groups known as cannabinoids and terpenes.
-Trailing shortly behind cannabinoids and terpenes in terms of quantity is the flavonoids.
+The cannabis plant also has a high quantity of two chemical groups known as cannabinoids and terpenes, and trailing shortly behind these cannabinoids and terpenes in terms of quantity is the flavonoids.

-Anthocyanins have been used in traditional herbal medicines for many centuries by many cultures such as Native American, Indian, European, and Chinese.
-These herbal medicines that were rich in anthocyanin were often derived from dried leaves, berries, storage roots, and even seeds.
-The compound was used as a treatment for a variety of ailments and conditions ranging from hypertension, liver disorders, bladder problems to the common cold and infections.
+Anthocyanins have been used in traditional herbal medicines for many centuries by cultures including Native Americans, Indians, Europeans, and the Chinese.
+These herbal medicines, rich in anthocyanin, were often derived from dried leaves, berries, storage roots, and even seeds.
+The compound was used as a treatment for a variety of ailments and conditions ranging from hypertension, liver disorders, and bladder problems to the common cold and infections.

 Reports of anthocyanins’ health benefits even include improvements in vision and the circulation of blood.
 However, despite these medicinal benefits, researchers are unsure as to whether the apparent health benefits are due to the compound itself or whether it is due to the synergistic interactions between anthocyanins and the other compounds found in the plants.